0z-cloud/vx/ansible/!_root_playbooks/openshift/WIP.md

             OpenShift Core Codebase.

-        else implement differents and extend current Vx model, for able to resolve the challanges and repeat before done case, do while done >= 1;
+        else implement differents and extend current Vx model, for able to resolve the challenges and repeat before done case, do while done >= 1;

             check_interfaces=`interfaces`;

-            if interface ok; then
+            if interface is ok; then

                 finish_one=1